corda/corda/docs/source/design/confidential-identities/design.md

 * replacing the use of certificate chains with signed mappings of public keys to `Party`s

-* eliminate a dependency on the `IdentityService` by the `BasicHSMKeyManagementService`

 * eliminate the need for an `IdentityServiceInternal` interface

 The key motivation driving these changes is the accounts feature which is